shanegibney/d3-v4-sortable-table/README.md

 # D3 v4 Sortable

+Adapted from [Mingsong Hu](https://bl.ocks.org/AMDS)'s Block [D3.js Sortable & Responsive Table](http://bl.ocks.org/AMDS/4a61497182b8fcb05906)

 gh-pages [demo](https://shanegibney.github.io/d3-v4-sortable-table/)

 This table is created using a JSON object.
-Some table columns have string values and the others have numerical values.The string values need to be sorted alphabetically and the others numerically.
+Some table columns have string values and the others have numerical values.
+The string values need to be sorted alphabetically and the others numerically.

 The alphabetical columns are hard coded for alphabetical sorting.